Breakfast in London, dinner in Barcelona

 If you go to the How to buy tickets page, select your starting city, and on the next page select your destination, you'll find my advice on how to book that specific route.

-However, as a rule of thumb, if there's a named operator such as Eurostar or Thalys or Regiojet you'd go to that operator's website, in this case Eurostar.com or Thalys.com or Regiojet.com.
+However, as a rule of thumb, if there's a named operator such as Eurostar or Regiojet you'd go to that operator's website, in this case Eurostar.com or Regiojet.com.
 If it's a normal international train jointly run by the relevant national rail operators, your starting assumption should be to use the national rail operator website for the country where your journey starts, then check the one where it ends.

 -